 The increase in charges for services is related to an increase in special assessments in the current year.

-The increase in general government is related to more legal and engineer fees expenses in the current year.
+The decrease in general government is related to less legal and engineer fees and SPE expenses in the current year.

 Capital Assets Activity